RayYuePro/pwsh-remoting-over-ssh/Run-Test-Suites-With-Enabling-PowerShell-Core-Remoting-Over-SSH.md

 **Note:**

+1. In this guide, the users on both driver and SUT are called "prototest".
+It's fine to use different users on driver machine and SUT.
+You can use your current users in the driver and SUT.
-1. For the driver and SUT user `prototest`, you can use different username for LinuxDriver,WinDriver and SUT, just make sure the SUT user's authorized_keys file under `.ssh` home directory is copied from your LinuxDriver or WinDriver user's id_rsa.pub under `.ssh` home directory.
+The only restriction is that, to make sure the SUT user's 'authorized_keys' file under `.ssh` home directory is copied from your LinuxDriver or WinDriver user's id_rsa.pub under `.ssh` home directory.
 The 'authorized_keys' file and SSH keys are the keys which you will use in [Setup SSH keys on driver machine](#setup-ssh-keys-on-driver-machine), and they are required for SSH authentication and authorization.

-2. If you have many id_rsa.pub from multiple machines or users, you can just append authorized_keys file in point 1.
+2. If you have many id_rsa.pub from multiple machines or users, you can just append authorized_keys file mentioned in note 1.

-3. If you have exist users for LinuxDriver,WinDriver or SUT, you can just use them and make sure you apply point 1.

 ## Setup PowerShell Core